 Training workshops for health professionals and organisations wishing to understand more about a bio-psycho-social approach to menopause.

-I have recently completed training a first cohort of facilitators in the intervention in conjunction with the British Menopause Society.
+I have trained two cohorts of health professionals in the intervention in conjunction with the British Menopause Society.
 Attendees ranged from GPs, Gynaecologists, Nurse Specialists, Psychologists, and Occupational Health Consultants.
-A further training workshop is planned again in 2019, again in conjunction with the British Menopause Society.
+A further training workshop is planned again in 2020 again in conjunction with the British Menopause Society and I continue to train teams on a freelance basis.

 Ayers, B., & Hunter, M. S. (2013).
 Health-related quality of life of women with menopausal hot flushes and night sweats.
 Climacteric, 16(2), 235-239.